Ireland Landscape Photography

-The only restriction using a6000 and Sigma lens was that there was no image stabilisation available in camera or lens, making hand-held low light photography a challenge, but otherwise a functional combo and not to be under-rated.
+The only restriction of using an a6000 and Sigma lens was that there was no image stabilisation available in the camera or lens, making hand-held low light photography a challenge, but otherwise a functional combo and not to be under-rated.

-When we were in Norway, I used a tripod with the same camera/lens combo and captured some great images of the blood moon over Skudeneshavn and if you follow this link I discuss how I prepared for the shoot.
+When we were in Norway, I used a tripod with the same camera/lens combo and captured some great images of the blood moon over Skudeneshavn if you follow this link I discuss how I prepared for the shoot.

 Here are a few of our favourite Ireland landscape and wildlife photos capturing for us, the ‘feel’ of Ireland.